martinber/noaa-apt/docs/development.md

       export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig/
       cargo build --release

+- Then run the program

+      ./target/release/noaa-apt

 There has been also a [succesful installation by installing first in OSX Catalina and then copying the folder to OSX Sierra](https://github.com/martinber/noaa-apt/issues/38).
 Apparently it is necessary to have Homebrew and have the packages updated, including `gtk+3`, `adwait-icon-theme`, `openssl` and `harfbuzz`.

-Run with:

-    ./target/release/noaa-apt

 ### Android with Termux

 You will need a good device and quite a lot of patience.
 The instructions to compile are the same as in GNU/Linux.
 It may be necesary to set the `OPENSSL_DIR` variable to point to the correct path.
+If someone knows please write a guide.

 ### Windows portable